lexibank/tlopo/out/vol1/chapter8.md

-There is also a competing form that co-exists with &ast;utoŋ in the Central Pacific, PCP &ast;vuta (Rotuman huJa 'float on a fishing net', Tikopia _futa_ 'net float').
+There is also a competing form that co-exists with _&ast;utoŋ_ in the Central Pacific, PCP _&ast;vuta_ (Rotuman _hufa_ 'float on a fishing net', Tikopia _futa_ 'net float').

 <a id="p-215"></a>

-The only terms I can locate for sinker are reflexes of POc &ast;patu 'stone', or the name of the cowrie shell which is sometimes used as a sinker:
+The only terms I can locate for sinker are reflexes of POc _&ast;patu_ 'stone', or the name of the cowrie shell which is sometimes used as a sinker:

 <table>
 <tr>